 convenience store, plus various bars which will show all the top sports.
 There are 3 banks on campus (Barclays, NatWest &

 Santander), with branches of HSBC in the city.
-The English Sports Village (currently being used as a training centre for the 2012
+The English Sports Village (which was used as a training centre for the 2012 London

-guaranteed a University room (subject to a deadline of 1stt July 2014).
+guaranteed a University room (subject to a deadline).
 There is a wide range of very modern self-catering

 on-campus accommodation, plus many University properties in the city - many students actually prefer to have accommodation in

 the lovely city (and then either walk or take the bus to the campus – buses run to 03.00 am!!).
 Off-campus properties popular

 with Thai students are Thornbank and Cleveland, which are both near to bus stops.
 The University is particularly good for its

 care services.
 The Medical and Dental Centre offers 24-hour cover.
 There is a good counselling service with confidential help